Worthing Lifeboat Station

 Worthing Lifeboat Station was latterly located on Marine Parade in Worthing, a seaside town on the south coast of West Sussex, England.

 A lifeboat was first stationed at Worthing in 1853.
 Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1865.

-Worthing lifeboat station was closed in 1930.
+Worthing lifeboat station first closed in 1930.
 An Inshore lifeboat station was established at Worthing by the RNLI in 1964, but operated for just three years, closing in 1967.

 History

 In 1850, the barque Lalla Rookh, bound for London carrying rum and sugar, was seen in distress off Worthing.
 11 fishermen set out in a small ferry boat Lady Lump, but the boat capsized on the way, and all 11 men were lost.
 The barque and crew were saved, after another boat set out with 20 men aboard, of which 12 boarded the Lalla Rookh, and helped sail her to her destination in London.
 A nationwide appeal for the dependents of those lost raised £5000.

 As a result, it was decided that a lifeboat for Worthing was required.
 A further £120 was raised for the provision of a lifeboat, and a 27-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, was built by Harvey's of Littlehampton, and arrived in Worthing in 1853.
 She was housed in a boathouse opposite the coastguard station.

 On the 5 June 1860, the crew of the schooner Plough, on passage from Whitby, to Arundel, Sussex, were rescued by the Worthing lifeboat, when the vessel was driven ashore and wrecked.

 A letter of 6 February from Admiral Hargood of Worthing was read at a meeting of the RNLI committee of management on Thursday 2 March 1865, and with regard to the recent report of the Inspector of Lifeboats following his visit to the town, it was decided to take on the management of the lifeboat station.
 A new 32-foot self-righting lifeboat was provided in 1866, at a cost of £242, and a new boathouse was constructed on Crescent Road for £310.
 Funded by the gift of £582 from Miss M. Wasey, the lifeboat was named Jane.Alfred Dean was appointed Coxswain, and Tom Blann Second Coxswain.